-The Psychology Clinic provides mental health services to the community and also functions as an advanced teaching, training and research facility for postgraduate students (Provisional Psychologists) in the Master of Psychology (Clinical)program at USC.
+The USC Psychology Telehealth Clinic provides mental health services to the community and also functions as an advanced teaching, training and research facility for postgraduate students (Provisional Psychologists) in the Master of Psychology (Clinical) program at USC.

-The Weight Management Clinic offers a 12 week program conducted by final year Dietetics students in conjunction with a senior dietitian and provides both supervised gym and nutrition counselling sessions.
+The Health Management Clinic offers a 12 week program conducted by final year Dietetics students in conjunction with a senior dietitian and provides both supervised gym and nutrition counselling sessions.

 Nutrition and Dietetics

-The Nutrition and Dietetic Clinic is a student-led clinic available to USC staff and students, as well as the public.
-Clients receive individualised nutritional advice according to evidence-based medical nutrition therapy.
+The Nutrition and Dietetic Clinic is available to USC staff and students, as well as the general public.
+The service is delivered by students supervised by an accredited professional providing clients with individualised nutrition advice according to evidence-based medical nutrition therapy.
 There is a small fee for these services.

-The Clinical Trials Centre conducts medical research studies that aim to find a better way to manage a particular disease.
+USC Clinical Trials conducts medical research studies that aim to find a better way to manage a particular disease.